Browns' star Chubb back from COVID list, Mayfield starting

 "It’s still right there for us,” Garrett said.

-NOTES: CBs Troy Hill (neck) and A.J.
+Garrett was unaware of reports that Boyle will probably be behind center.

+“It’s not Goff?"
+Garrett said when asked what he knee about Boyle.
+“Not much.
+I have to do my research.
+I wasn’t sure if Goff was going to play, so now get to it.
+Still got a lot of time for film study.”

+NOTES: Garrett said he's on good terms with coordinator Joe Woods.
+Following the loss at New England, Garrett complained the Browns didn't make any adjustments.
+“I don’t think there was ever like a rift between us,” Garrett said.
+“There was never a problem.
+I was frustrated because I felt like we could have done more.
+He’s got a tough job just like I do.” ...
+CBs Troy Hill (neck) and A.J.
 Green (concussion) and WR Anthony Schwartz (concussion) will not play Sunday. ...
 WR Donovan Peoples-Jones was back and limited after missing Thursday with a groin issue.
+He's listed as questionable along with DE Takk McKinley (groin).

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL